bchafi/netpractice/README.md

 ---

-## 7️⃣ Application Layer
+## 7️⃣ Application Layer (OSI Layer 7)

+🔹 **What it is:**
+The Application Layer provides network services directly to end users.
+It’s where applications like web browsers, email clients, and messaging apps interact with the network.

+---

-🟢 What the Application Layer Does
+### What the Application Layer Does
    - It provides the rules and services that applications use to communicate over the network.
    - Without it, your apps would have no standard way of “talking” to other computers.